 This incredible cascading waterfall plunges into a deep, crystal-clear freshwater swimming pool in the middle of the rainforest.

 However, getting to West Mulgrave Falls involves a long and difficult trek through dense rainforest terrain.
-Also, the track is not well-marked and you will need some experience in the bush before embarking on this epic waterfall hike.
+I've noticed recently that it is quite overgrown and the track is not well-marked, so you will need some experience in the bush before embarking on this epic waterfall hike.

 Spring Creek Falls, also known as "Black Rock Waterfalls" is a unique set of waterfalls located within the Mowbray Valley just north of Cairns near Port Douglas.
 Getting here involves a scenic, yet lengthy boulder and rock-skipping journey up the Mowbray Valley.

 The main waterfall is by far the largest and marks the end of the line.
 It's also a great way to cool off in the serenity of the National Park.
-Best of all, chances are you'll have it all to yourself!
+Best of all, chances are you'll have it all to yourself, at least I did!

 Hartley's Creek is well-known in Cairns for the popular tourist attraction: Hartley's Crocodile Adventures.
 Don't worry, though; there are no crocodiles at Hartley's Creek Falls!
 This waterfall hike is a popular walk due to the proximity to Cairns' Northern Suburbs.